Forget the Lynx Effect, Nail Art Has the Minx Effect

 What surprised me most though was the reaction when I got back into the office.

-Hardened reporters turned Holyrood Partnership directors Scott Douglas and Raymond Notorangelo and account manager Adrian Mather seemed to be rather taken with my fancy talons.
+Hardened reporters turned Holyrood PR directors Scott Douglas and Raymond Notorangelo and account manager Adrian Mather seemed to be rather taken with my fancy talons.

 As office manager Anne McCluckie and fellow executive Kirsty Taylor cooed over my pretty looking hands – the boys battled their way across the office to take a look.